kendrickm/kendrickm.github.io/index.markdown

 I can help design, build, and expand your software projects.
 I'm always looking for a new project to work on.

 **CURRENT HAPPENINGS**
+ - [Kmartinix Makes](/projects/making/kmartinixmakes) My new youtube channel dedicated to following me on my making journey
  - [WILLIS WAY](/projects/movies/williswaypod) A podcast following the works of Bruce Willis
- - [Kendies](/projects/gaming/kendies) A video-review series on indie games